student - artist - curator - weaver - visible mending

 I am offering beginner-level Textile Repair & Care workshops in the Finger Lakes region.

-My first series of workshops were funded through a Neighborhood Micro-Grant from Sustainable Finger Lakes, and hosted at the Ulysses Philomathic Library during the winter of 2025.
+My first series of workshops were funded through a Neighborhood Mini-Grant from Sustainable Finger Lakes, and hosted at the Ulysses Philomathic Library during the winter of 2025.

 If you’d like me to teach Textile Repair & Care programs in your community space, let’s connect!